How to Unjailbreak Your iPhone

-- Partial iPhone restore to remove Cydia apps and tweaks.
+- Semi restore to remove Cydia apps and tweaks.
 This is easily done via a command line terminal like iLex Rat.

 iPhone jailbreak may lead to crashes and slow response over time.
 This particularly so, if you have experimented with many Cydia apps and tweaks.